Fundamental Groups, 3-Braids, and Effective Estimates of Invariants: The extremal length of arbitrary words in . The lower bound

 If $w=a_1 a_2\ldots$ and has degree $d \geq 2$ then the mapping $\zeta \to e^{\zeta}, \; \zeta \in R,$ with $R=\{ \xi + i \eta,\, \xi \in (1,\infty),\, \eta \in (\frac{\pi}{2},\frac{\pi}{2} + \pi d)\}$, represents $w_{pb}$.
 Hence, $\Lambda(w_{pb})=0$.

 The other exceptional cases are similar.
 The lower bound in Theorem \ref{thm1} and in Theorem $1'$ is proved. $\Box$

 {\bf Proof of the lower bound in Theorem \ref{thm2}.} Identify the class $\hat w$ with a conjugacy class of elements of the fundamental group $\pi_1$ of $\mathbb{C}\setminus \{-1,1\}$ with base point $0$.
 Let $\hat w$ be not among the exceptional cases of Theorem \ref{thm2}.
 Take any representative $w_1 \in \pi_1$ of $\hat w$ and write the infinite word $ \ldots, w_1 w_1 w_1, \ldots $ in reduced form.
-The infinite word consists of different syllables.
+If both letter $a_1$ and $a_2$ appear in the word $w_1$ and the terms of the infinite syllable reduced word do not have all equal power equal to either $1$ or $-1$ (i.e. $\hat w$ is not among the exceptional cases) then there is a decomposition of the infinite word into syllables of finite length.

-Take a locally conformal mapping $\hat g$ from an annulus $A$ into the twice punctured complex plane $\mathbb{C}\setminus \{-1,1\}$ that represents $\hat w$.
+Consider a locally conformal mapping $\hat g$ from an annulus $A$ into the twice punctured complex plane $\mathbb{C}\setminus \{-1,1\}$ that represents $\hat w$.
 The lift of $\hat g$ to the infinite strip $S$ that covers $A$ represents the infinite word.
-Apply Lemma \ref{lemm15} statement 1 to the infinite word and the infinite strip and project to the annulus $A$.
-We see that there is a connected component $L_0^0$ of the level set $L_0= \{z \in A: \mbox{Re}g(z)=0\}$ that joins the two boundary circles of $A$ such that $A\setminus L_0^0$ is a curvilinear rectangle and the restriction of $\hat g$ to it represents the syllable reduced word $w$ with $pb$ boundary values.
+Apply the argument of the proof of Statement 1 of Lemma \ref{lemm15} to the infinite word and the infinite strip and project to the annulus $A$.
+We obtain a syllable reduced word $w\in \hat w$ and a connected component $L_0^0$ of the level set $L_0= \{z \in A: \mbox{Re} \, g(z)=0\}$ that joins the two boundary circles of $A$ such that $A\setminus L_0^0$ is a curvilinear rectangle and the restriction of $\hat g$ to it represents the syllable reduced word $w$ with $pb$ boundary values.
 Lemma \ref{lemm15} applies to the restriction $\hat g \mid (A \setminus L_0^0)$.
 As in the proof of Theorem \ref{thm1} we obtain building blocks for estimating the lower bound of the extremal length.
 The estimates of the extremal length of the building blocks are put together in the same way as in the proof of Theorem \ref{thm1}.

 Similarly as in the proof of the lower bound in Theorem 1 we see that in the exceptional cases the extremal length of $\hat b$ equals zero. $\Box$